learn-co-curriculum/dsc-introduction-to-neural-networks/README.md

 ![title](images/santa.jpg)

 You'll see that there is quite a bit of theory and mathematical notation needed when using neural networks.
 We'll introduce all this for the first time by using an example.
-Imagine we have a data set with images.
+Imagine we have a dataset with images.
 Some of them have Santa in it, others don't.
 We'll use a neural network to train the model so it can detect whether Santa is in a picture or not.

 As mentioned before, this is a kind of problem where the input data is composed of images.
 Now how does Python read images?
-To store an image, your computes stores 3 matrices which correspond with 3 color channels: red, green and blue (also referred to as RGB).
+To store an image, your computes stores three matrices which correspond with three color channels: red, green and blue (also referred to as RGB).
 The numbers in each of the three matrices correspond with the pixel intensity values in each of the three colors.
 The picture below denotes a hypothetical representation of a 4 x 4 pixel image (note that 4 x 4 is tiny, generally you'll have much bigger dimensions).
-Generally, pixel intensity values are on the scale [0,255].
+Pixel intensity values are on the scale [0, 255].

 <img src="./images/new_rgb.png" width=300>

-Having 3 matrices associated with one image, we'll need to modify this shape to get to one input feature vector.
+Having three matrices associated with one image, we'll need to modify this shape to get to one input feature vector.
 You'll want to "unrow" your input feature values into one so-called "feature vector".
 You should start with unrowing the red pixel matrix, then the green one, then the blue one.
 Unrowing the RGB matrices in the image above would result in:

  $x = \begin{bmatrix} 35  \\ 19 \\  \vdots \\ 9 \\7 \\\vdots \\ 4 \\ 6 \\ \vdots \end{bmatrix}$

-The resulting feature vector is a matrix with 1 column and 4 x 4 x 3 = 48 rows.
+The resulting feature vector is a matrix with one column and 4 x 4 x 3 = 48 rows.
 Let's introduce some more notation to formalize this all.

-$(x,y)$ = a training sample, where $x \in  \mathbb{R}^n , y \in \{0,1\}$.
-Note that $n$ is the number of inputs in the feature vector (48 in the example).
+$(x, y)$ = a training sample, where $x \in  \mathbb{R}^n , y \in \{0,1\}$.
+Note that $n$ is the number of inputs in the feature vector (48 in this example).

-Let's say we have $l$ training samples.
+Let's say you have one training sample.
 Your training set then looks like this: $\{(x^{(1)},y^{(1)}), \ldots, (x^{(l)},y^{(l)})\}$

 Similarly, let's say the test set has $m$ test samples.

 Note that the resulting matrix $x$ has dimensions ($n$ x $l%$), and looks like this: